backyard rising sun 681x1024 A Busy Two Months

 During the past month, I’ve worked on a dairy processing infographic, a graph animation, this blog, another blog, a coffee kiosk, and a synagogue.
 Then toss some research on top of all of that.
 It’s been crazy to say the least.

 Add to this is my on going work with my other business/website, HDRSource.
 It involves High Dynamic Range photography and is one of the oldest HDR-related websites on the Internet.
 I originally got into taking HDR photos for 3d lighting and development when the field of HDR was still relatively unknown.
 I had a store that sold libraries and it did modest business.
-But as the years went on, camera equipment improved and so did methodology, so I took a back seat to HDRSource, laid off promoting the website, and focused all of my resources on Lunarstudio.
+But as the years went on, camera equipment improved and so did methodology, so I took a back seat to HDRSource, laid off promoting the website, and focused all of my resources on LunarStudio.

 Recently I’ve gotten back into producing 360 degree High Dynamic Range photos for 3d.
 I started ordering camera equipment over the course of the summer and studying up on the latest and greatest techniques.
 I figured that this could help weather the slower periods of 3d work — plus it’s just nice to occasionally get out of the office and out on the streets while the weather remains good.
 It’s definitely a nice change of pace.
 I’ll try to make an announcement when the site goes officially “live” again.
 It’s already up there, but I’m still working on the new libraries and mechanics of the digital download/digital asset shopping cart.